Erudiitee/product-review-card/README-template.md

 ### What I learned

-I have been building cards in some of my previous projects completely with CSS framework Bootstrap.
+I have been building cards in some of my previous projects completely with the CSS framework Bootstrap.
 Very easy to use.
-Now, to have built this product preview card without using any framework is kinda exhilarating.
-I dd not get it at one try, it is through a series of surfing online.
+Now to have built this product preview card without using any framework is kind of exhilarating.
+I did not get it on one try, it is through a series of surfing online.
 I found this card effect code on w3school.

-alos, the idea of using differrent images for both mobile and desktop was a totally new to me.
-I have been designing resposive mini projects using just a single image.
+Also, the idea of using different images for both mobile and desktop was totally new to me.
+I have been designing responsive mini projects using just a single image.
 After several attempts, I was able to achieve this.
-It is not doubt, I was able to learn new things.
+It is no doubt that I was able to learn new things.

 The codes below really worked amazingly for me.